jschaefer-hub/showerpy/README.md

 To test the successful compilation you can execute the binary `./run/corsika78000Darwin_QGSIII_urqmd`.
 If you are greeted with the CORSIKA message, everything has compiled successfully.

 ## Atmospheric profile
 You will also need the atmospheric profile file `atmprof10.dat`.
 This file is available to [H.E.S.S. members](https://www.mpi-hd.mpg.de/hfm/~bernlohr/HESS/) and [CTA members](https://www.mpi-hd.mpg.de/hfm/CTA/MC/).
-Please use the standard login.